Notes

 The first time I uploaded a voice memo I just couldn’t believe what it gave back to me.
 It was like it had read my mind.
 Eventually, the back-and-forth felt like writing with another person, just on a whole other scale.
 This writing partner offered infinite, perfectly played parts in any instrumentation I could imagine.

-It’ll be a while before we’re all star children.
-For now, I’m glad you’re here as I take my first steps into that future.
+Thankfully, it should be a while before we're all star children.
+I’m glad you’re here as I take my first steps into that future.

 - Russ, February 2026